-Please encourage your child to try their very best on these tests and be sure they come to school well-rested and ready to demonstrate all that they have learned this year.
+Please contact your child's counselor regarding any questions you may have regarding testing.
+Encourage your child to try their very best on these tests and be sure they come to school well-rested and ready to demonstrate all that they have learned this year.
 We thank you for your support of your student's achievement and appreciate your continued involvement in your child's education.